 Co-founder of Divorce Lawyers for Men, Frank Morris, has been trying and winning cases for his clients for over 35 years.
 During those 35 years he developed several rules that have helped his clients to win.
-He took the time to share his 11 Rules for Surviving Divorce in the video above.
-Download the PDF Checklist to get exclusive access to the 12th and final rule!
+Watch his video and read the rules for surviving divorce.

 Think about all the aspects that will be involved in your divorce.
 Where will you live?
 Who should get custody of the kids?
 What’s a reasonable visitation plan?
 What support is fair?
 Research your retirement.
 Prepare a property and debt division list.
 Think and plan.

 The person who starts the divorce by filing a petition with the court, and having the papers served on their spouse, is called the ‘Petitioner’.
-Many people are reluctant to start the divorce but there are advantages for being the Petitioner.
-Your petition for divorce, and your motion for temporary orders, frames the issues for your divorce.
+Many people are reluctant to start a divorce but there are advantages to being the Petitioner.
+Your petition for divorce, and your motion for temporary orders, frame the issues for your divorce.

 Temporary orders become permanent.
 Don’t believe anyone who tells you that the temporary orders in your divorce are only temporary and are not important.
 Temporary orders have a habit of becoming permanent orders.